DoctorMcKay/node-steam-tradeoffer-manager/README.md

 Install it from [npm](https://www.npmjs.com/package/steam-tradeoffer-manager) or check out the [wiki](https://github.com/DoctorMcKay/node-steam-tradeoffer-manager/wiki) for documentation.

+**Have a question about the module or coding in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
+Instead, post in the [Steam group](https://steamcommunity.com/groups/SteamRE/discussions/3/).
+Such issues may be ignored!**

 # Support

 Report bugs on the [issue tracker](https://github.com/DoctorMcKay/node-steam-tradeoffer-manager/issues) or ask questions